Curriculum for Admins

 There are a number of resources available to better prepare you for the curriculum mapping process.

-• An area of focus (i.e. Big Idea / Theme)
+• An area of focus (for example, Big Idea / Theme)

-• Identified Skills that will be learned by completing this unit (i.e. Skills & Knowledge)
+• Identified Skills that will be learned by completing this unit (for example, Skills & Knowledge)

-• Alignment to standards (i.e. Common Core State Standards, independently developed learning targets)
+• Alignment to standards (for example, Common Core State Standards, independently developed learning targets)

-• Instructional resources (i.e. small group activities, project themes, etc.)
+• Instructional resources (for example, small group activities, project themes, etc.)

-• Check for understanding (i.e. Formative and Summative assessments)
+• Check for understanding (for example, Formative and Summative assessments)

 The goal of a curriculum map is to provide an organized scope and sequence to support teaching a specific subject matter over a specified period of time.

-The number of maps and their scope should tightly align with how teachers will be teaching this content throughout the school year.
+The number of maps and their scope should tightly align with how teachers teach this content throughout the school year.

-As decisions are being made on how to break down curriculum map, consider how teachers would use the content; if you’re not sure, involve them in the process!
+As decisions are being made on how to break down the curriculum maps, consider how teachers would use the content; if you’re not sure, involve them in the process.

-As mentioned above a curriculum map consists of many units of instruction.
+A curriculum map consists of many units of instruction.
 Each of these units will follow a specified template which provides a structure to organize curricular resources.
-Having a unified template is an essential part of developing effective curriculum.
+Having a unified template is an essential part of developing an effective curriculum.
 Without having a structure to guide the creation of a unit of instruction, it leaves too much room for error in missing key components that make for an effective unit.

 Here are some questions to consider when developing a unit template:

-• What is in general true of good design, regardless of the course content or style of the teacher?
+• What is generally true of good design, regardless of the course content or style of the teacher?

 • Is the template detailed enough to encompass all required resources?